APPLICATIONS ARE NOW CLOSED

 To tie in with the launch of the revised course, we have also opened our annual grants program which this year will be focused around providing free copies of the course to schools across the UK.

-If you are interested in receiving a free copy of the course, you can apply online here.
 The application is short and simple and will ask for details about your school and how you plan to use the course.